klauste/ShortestPathToVisibility/README.md

 * mpfr

-After cloning this repository and modifying the .pro files to adjust for different libary paths (e.g. [here]( https://github.com/klauste/ShortestPathToVisibility/blob/master/VisibilityProblemLibrary/VisibilityProblemLibrary.pro#L35)) you should be able to compile and run the programme with clang.
+After cloning this repository and modifying the .pro files to adjust for different libary paths (e.g. [here]( https://github.com/klauste/ShortestPathToVisibility/blob/master/VisibilityProblemLibrary/VisibilityProblemLibrary.pro#L35)) you should be able to compile and run the programme with clang in QtCreator.

 #### Installation on other operating systems